The Marketer's Guide to Email List Segmentation

 Email list segmentation is the practice of dividing your contact database into smaller, targeted groups based on shared characteristics like industry, company size, behavior, or buying stage.
 This lets B2B marketing and sales teams send relevant messages to the right accounts at the right time instead of blasting everyone with the same content.

 For B2B GTM teams, segmentation goes beyond email recipients.
 It's about targeting the right accounts and contacts based on fit, intent, and stage.
 Whether you're running outbound prospecting campaigns, executing ABM plays, or routing leads to sales, segmentation ensures your message reaches the people who actually matter.
+Teams that build their own AI-driven workflows can pull the same fit, intent, and stage signals directly into their stack through GTM AI, ZoomInfo's GTM AI platform, connecting verified B2B intelligence to their agents via MCP or one API without adopting a new interface.

 Personalization is no longer optional in B2B marketing.
 Contacts engage with messages tailored to their needs, not generic broadcasts.

 List segmentation gives marketers the ability to send emails containing tailored offers, product recommendations, and targeted content.
-Personalization through list segmentation gives your customers exactly what they want.
+But segmentation isn't just about customer satisfaction.
+It drives measurable pipeline outcomes:

 • Higher engagement: Relevant messages to the right contacts at the right time increase open rates and click-through rates.